Tactics/cf_developer_docs/source/includes/13_authentication_scopes.html.md

 Scope                | Type   | Description
 ---------------------|--------|------------------------
-`openid`               | OpenID | This is a technical scope, it should always be requested when using the OpenID Connect flow, it also allows access to a unique identifaction of the user (the `sub` claim)
+`openid`               | OpenID | This is a technical scope, it should always be requested when using the OpenID Connect flow, it also allows access to a unique identification of the user (the `sub` claim)
 `email`                | OpenID | Access to a users emailaddress (via the ``/userinfo`` endpoint `profile`              | OpenID | Access to a users name, locale `read_administrations` | API    | Allows the client to query the list of administrations the user has access to